 Screen space is relatively cheap.
-You can "buy" an inch of screen for between 72 and 100 Pixels in each dimension (width and height).
+You can "buy" an inch of screen for between 72 and 100 Pixels.
 For ease of calculation, assume a resolution of 100 pixels per inch.

 Resolution is simply a measure of pixels per inch (also known as "PPI".)
 Think of it as analogous to how speed is measured in Km/h.